UP-macroecology/EBBA_Niche_vs_Range_shifts/README.md

 - step 1: Exclude pelagic specialists (according to Wilman et al. 2014)
 - step 2: Exclude rare species with n<20 occurrences in any of the two atlas periods.
 - step 3: Exclude very common species with >90% prevalence in at least one of the two atlas periods.
-- step 4: Keep only those species that occur in both atlas periods.
+- step 4: Keep only those species that are native occur in both atlas periods.
 - outputs: EBBA1_EBBA2_prep_steps1-4_prelim.RData, EBBA1_EBBA2_prep_steps1-4_final.RData

 ##### BBS:
 Same as for EBBA, but also excluding records for which data were not available on the species level.
-- outputs: BBS_prep_steps1-4_hist81-83.RData, BBS_prep_steps1-4_hist96-98.RData
+- outputs: BBS_prep_steps1-4_hist81-83.RData, BBS_prep_steps1-4_hist88-90.RData

 #### 2_2_species_filtering_5_project_Chelsa.R:

-Preparation for step 5 to further subset the species: Chelsa data of 2009 - 2018 (including the time period covered by EBBA 2 and the recent period of the BBS analysis) are projected using the global equal area projection <em>Interrupted Goode Homolosine</em> and a resolution of 50 km, which matches the resolution of the EBBA.
+Preparation for step 5 to further subset the species: Chelsa data of 2012 - 2018 (including the time period covered by EBBA 2 and the recent period of the BBS analysis) are projected using the global equal area projection <em>Interrupted Goode Homolosine</em> and a resolution of 50 km, which matches the resolution of the EBBA.

 #### 2_3_(EBBA/BBS)_species_filtering_5_climatic_niche_analysis.R:

 ##### EBBA:

 To exclude species whose climatic niche is not well covered in Europe, we compared the climatic niche that a species uses throughout its global range with the climatic niche covered by the comparable EBBA area.
-To characterise the climatic niche we use 19 bioclimatic variables derived from Chelsa data of the years 2009 - 2018.
+To characterise the climatic niche we use 19 bioclimatic variables derived from Chelsa data of the years 2012 - 2017.
 - to describe the climatic niche, occurrence records are matched to the corresponding bioclimatic variables: with regard to the European distribution the EBBA 2 occurrence records are used, with regard to the global distributions the raster cell centroids of the Birdlife 2022 range that is either used throughout the year or during the breeding season are used as occurrence points
 - following the niche quantification and comparison workflow of the <em>ecospat</em> package, the climatic niche of each species is summarised using the first two axes of a PCA.
 Afterwards occurrence density grids are calculated in climatic niche space for both niches (global as z2 and EBBA-based as z1) and niche dynamics are quantified.
 The stability index is used to determine how much of the species' global climatic niche is covered in Europe.
 - in the following analyses we used the EBBA1-EBBA2 change dataset for species with stability >= 50 % (previously, we used the 150 species with the largest stability values, thus requested in fact EBBA1-EBBA2 change data for some more species)